Théodore Tallent

 Research work

-After a Master's dissertation on the governance of Nature-based Solutions (“Incorporating pluralism in the governance of Nature-based Solutions: a study of IUCN pilot projects” under the supervision of Aiora Zabala (MPhil in Environmental Policy, University of Cambridge), Theodore Tallent is working on his PhD thesis under the supervision of Florence Faucher (CEE, Sciences Po / CNRS) and the co-supervision of Davide Luca (University of Cambridge).
-He studies citizens' attitudes towards climate policies in Europe and the role of ‘place’ and spatial divides in shaping these perceptions.
-Mixing quantitative and qualitative methods and a comparative French-English approach, his thesis thus aims to understand the negative drivers of the acceptability of climate policies in certain territories (especially outside major urban centres) and to contribute to the discussion around the "just transition" in Europe.
+After a Master's dissertation on the governance of Nature-based Solutions (under the supervision of Aiora Zabala (MPhil in Environmental Policy, University of Cambridge), Theodore Tallent is working on his PhD thesis under the supervision of Florence Faucher (CEE, Sciences Po / CNRS) and the co-supervision of Davide Luca (University of Cambridge).
+He studies citizens' attitudes towards climate policies in Europe, based in particular on an analysis of territorial divides between rural and urban areas and the reasons behind citizens’ dissatisfaction with the ecological transition.
+Combining quantitative and qualitative methods, including fieldwork in rural areas, his thesis aims to understand the obstacles to the "acceptability" of climate policies in certain territories (particularly outside large urban centers) and to contribute to reflections around the “just transition” in Europe.

 Teaching